ikskuh/Retro-FPS/COMPILING.md

 Well, compiling and running actuall version is pretty simple, you'll need :

-	* Download free edition of GameStudio A8 from the official download webpage http://www.3dgamestudio.com/download.php.
+	* Download free edition of GameStudio A8 from the official [download webpage](http://www.3dgamestudio.com/download.php).
 Note that with free edition you won't be able to use shaders..
 That's because GameStudio supports shaders only starting from Commercial edition.
 	* Some sound files..
 As this project uses (as a placeholder) few sounds from ID Software sounds, you'll need to find your own ones..
 Or.. simply copy main.wrs (from the bin.zip) into the root folder of your project!

 Building/Running